Backdate/roboguide_stuff/machines/theWall/readme.md

   - ![Alt text](performance_issue.gif)

-The definition file is a XML file.
+## MORE

-Currently only ASCII chars  from 033-092 are supported.
+- Currently only ASCII chars  from 033-092 are supported.(to keep the performance high)
+- We will create some progs for easy usage soon
+- The definition file is a XML file.

-So you can search and replace the colors and or names...
+  - you can search and replace the colors:

     - YELLOW:Color="&amp;HFFFF"
     - RED: Color="&amp;HFF"